We are addressing a crucial topic: the installation of Windows projecting and sliding windows on your converted van or motorhome!

 - Step 8: Clean the contact surface and install the window

-- Step 10: Gently screw the counter-frame onto the wooden frame and the bay
+- Step 10: Gently screw the counter-frame onto the wooden frame and the Window

-- Step 12: Attention: Make sure to remove the drain plugs before testing the seal
+- Step 12: Warning: Make sure to remove the drainage plugs before testing waterproofing

 - Step 14: Admire your work

-Although we are installing the windows on a Sprinter, the steps and preparation can be applied to almost any van and window bays of the same type, including Ducato, Crafter, Renault Master, Combi T5 converted vans, etc.
+Although we installed the windows on a Sprinter, the steps and preparation can be applied to almost all vans and Windows windows of the same type, including converted Ducato, Crafter, Renault Master, Combi T5 vans, etc...

-We opted for windows designed for a motorhome with a wall thickness of 35mm because they are a bit cheaper than windows specifically designed for a Sprinter, but they did not require more work on our part to be installed correctly.
-In the end, we come out ahead, as given the cost, it was really worth it.
+We opted for windows intended for a motorhome with a wall thickness of 35mm because they are a bit cheaper than windows specially designed for a Sprinter, but they did not require more work on our part to be installed correctly.
+In the end, we come out winners, as given the cost it was really worth it.

-Below you will find links to the bays.
+Below you will find links to the Windows.

-Installation supplies for projection bay on converted van
+Installation supplies for Push window on converted van

 Below you will find links to the items we used for this project.